 Related article: How to Decarb Weed in 3 Simple Steps

-That’s it!
+And that’s it!
 You now have a predictably-dosed infusion you can add to nearly any recipe that doesn’t require high heat.
 What do you plan to make with yours?